 People must be able to access all event features

-You must provide an accessible route that leads to all amenities and offerings, including art displays, exhibits, kiosks, and/or poster boards.
+You must provide an accessible route that leads to all amenities, activities, and features, including art displays, exhibits, kiosks, and/or poster boards.
 Position them so they do not become a protruding object to people who are blind.
-A protruding object is as an element that encroaches 4 inches or more into the path of travel, with its leading edge above 27 inches and below 80 inches above the floor.
+A protruding object is an element that sticks out 4 inches or more into the path of travel, with its leading edge above 27 inches and below 80 inches above the floor.

 Watch a video on how to follow requirements for protruding objects.